How to pay international contractors in Georgia [2024]

 • Compliance.
 Manually entering payroll information raises the chances of making mistakes or leaving out important data.

 • Security risks.
-Spreadsheets and paper records pose security risks to sensitive employee information due to potential loss, theft, or misuse.
+Spreadsheets and paper records pose security risks to sensitive contractor information due to potential loss, theft, or misuse.

 How do you turn a contractor into an employee in Georgia?